NCCA/MayaNGL/README.md

 - Camera focus on target object.
 (Shortcuts: f = focus on selected object, SPACE = reset to origin)

-- Maya-like grid.

-- Mouse controls.
+- Grid.

 - Title text projection.

-- Valid with ngl::VAOPrimitives using ngl::Mat4 and ngl::Transformation.
+- Valid with ngl::VAOPrimitives and ngl::Obj using ngl::Mat4 and ngl::Transformation.

 - Object selection via ray casting.
 (Visualize the ray and object intersection by setting "Select<true> m_select;" in MayaNGL.h)

-- Maya-like view axis.
+- View axis.

-- Transformation Gizmo to translate.
-(Shortcuts: q = select, w = translate)
+- Gizmo to translate.

 ## Future Work: